 Honors College Retention Policy

-A student must maintain a cumulative grade- point average of at least a 3.0 overall and a 2.0 in any semester in order to maintain status in the Honors College.
-Students who do not meet these requirements are candidates for dismissal from the Honors College.
+A student must maintain a cumulative GPA of at least a 3.00 overall and a 2.00 in any semester in order to remain in the Williams Honors College.
+Students who do not meet these requirements are candidates for dismissal, and students that are dismissed from the Honors College lose the rights and privileges associated with the Williams Honors College.

-Students that are dismissed from the Honors College lose the rights and privileges associated with the Honors College.
-At the time of dismissal students are given an option to remain with the Honors Distribution (less any remaining Honors Colloquia and the Honors Research Project) or follow the General Education requirements.
+- Students that are dismissed during their first two years will be required to follow the General Education requirements.
+Students dismissed after the first two years are given an option to remain with the Honors Distribution (less any remaining Honors Colloquia and the Honors Research Project) or follow the General Education requirements.

-Resignation From The Honors College
+Withdrawal From The Williams Honors College

-Occasionally students in good academic standing have sound academic or personal reasons for resigning from the Honors College.
-Students wishing to resign from the Honors College must petition the college.
+Occasionally students in good academic standing have sound academic or personal reasons to withdraw from the Williams Honors College.
+Students wishing to do so must petition the college.
 If approved, upper division students may be given the option to remain with the Honors Distribution or follow the General Education requirements.
-Lower division students who resign must follow the General Education requirements.
+Lower division students who withdraw must follow the General Education requirements.

-Be advised that requests for resignation from the Honors College because students do not wish to complete the Honors Research Project will be denied unless extreme mitigating circumstance can be substantiated.
+Students withdrawing from the Williams Honors College lose the rights and privileges associated with the Williams Honors College including Honors scholarships.
+Be advised that requests for withdrawal from the Williams Honors College because students do not wish to complete the Honors Research Project will be denied unless an extreme mitigating circumstance can be substantiated.